tachiyomiorg/website/src/help/guides/categories.md

 ## Remove Manga from Category

+To add a manga to a category, follow the steps below.

+1. Long press the manga you want to add.
-You can remove Manga from a Category by long pressing on the one you want.
-Then press the label icon (<MaterialIcon icon-name="label"/>).
-Thereafter deselect which category you want to remove it from.
+1. Press the label icon (<MaterialIcon icon-name="label"/>).
+1. Deselect which category you want to remove it from and press **`OK`**.
 You can also remove multiple manga from a category by selecting them when you see the label icon (<MaterialIcon icon-name="label"/>).

 ::: tip
 You can move a Manga to multiple Categories by selecting the categories you want to have it in
 :::